embrace-io/embrace-docs/docs/ios/integration/crash-report.md

 ```

 </TabItem>
 </Tabs>

 :::warning
-**Note** This function will crash your app so only use it for testing purposes.
+This function will crash your app so only use it for testing purposes.
 :::

 Remember that Embrace sessions only upload on subsequent launches after crashes have occurred.